 Checking Your Pet for Ticks

 Bites can often be difficult to detect.
-Signs of a tick borne disease may not be apparent until 7-21 days after a tick bite, therefore it is important to check your pets for ticks everyday, especially after they have spent time outdoors.
+Transmission of the bacterium from the attached infected tick takes 36 - 48 hours, therefore it is important to check your pets for ticks every day, especially after they have spent time outdoors.
 Ticks can almost be too small to see when they first attach themselves to your pets, so check carefully.
+Signs of tick-borne disease may not be apparent until 7-21 days after a tick bite.

 Both dogs and cats are at risk of getting ticks, so it is important to check your outdoor cats just as much as dogs.

 This list from the CDC (Centers for Disease Control and Prevention) outlines the process of checking your pet for ticks: